 We conduct health and safety assessments to identify risks and implement corrective actions to guarantee the safety of our employees and guests.
 We have implemented an extensive emergency plan and conduct at least one annual emergency exercise to ensure we do all we can to help safeguard the safety of all employees in case of a serious incident or emergency.
 De Brauw is committed to ensuring the best working conditions for all employees, taking into consideration the challenges posed by the nature of our business activities.
-We approach the wellbeing of our staff from a holistic perspective.
-We offer them the tools to handle stress; provide wellbeing webinars and other wellness related activities, such as an in-house physiotherapist, an ergonomist and a wellbeing coach.
+We approach the wellbeing of our staff from a holistic perspective by offering them the tools to handle stress; and providing wellbeing webinars and other wellness-related activities, such as an in-house physiotherapist, an ergonomist and a well-being coach.

-To help ensure that employees understand how to best tackle their work, employees can participate in Ethical Dilemma Conversations with an internal and external advisor, which allows for open conversation on challenges they face, which are then reported to management anonymously.
-Furthermore, employees can reach out to internal confidential advisers as well as an external confidential adviser to discuss any concerns or questions that they may have.
+To help ensure that employees understand how to best tackle their work, employees can participate in Ethical Dilemma Conversations with an internal and external adviser allowing for open conversation on challenges.
+These are then reported to management anonymously.
+Employees can also reach out to internal confidential advisers as well as an external confidential adviser to discuss any of their questions or concerns.